Meet the young activist tackling period poverty in Nepal

 At school one day, Anisha went to the teachers’ room to ask for some sanitary pads for her friend but was told that the school’s supply had run out.
 “It has been 4 months now since we have had any sanitary pads.
 I have complained about this to the school management team many times.”

 Frustrated by her school’s lack of action, Anisha asked for advice at her next Champions of Change meeting.
 “Anisha told us about the issue of having no sanitary pads at her school,” explains Ramkali.
-“She asked me what she could do as the school management team were not taking her request seriously.
+“She asked me what she could do as the school management team was not taking her request seriously.
 I suggested that she visit the municipality office and report it.”

 The next day, Anisha asked if Ramkali could take her to the municipality office at the town hall so she could make a report about the lack of sanitary pads at her school.
-Agreeing to accompany her, Anisha met with the head of the education & sports department to share her concerns.
+Agreeing to accompany her, Anisha met with the head of the education and sports department to share her concerns.

 Call for change – sanitary pads for all girls